 Mountains are a vital source of water, food and energy.
 More than one billion people in the world are habitant of mountain areas.
 The Alps mountain range in Europe is the most populated mountain range area in the world.

 Climate change is severely affecting mountain and mountain people.
 Global warming is a significant reason for the melting of mountain glaciers at untraditional rates.
 Climate change and climate disasters can affect the lives of mountain people through food shortages and poverty.
 This may cause an excessive migration of mountain people to urban areas.

 The basic purpose of this special day is to create awareness about the importance of mountains and mountain people and to provoke the governments to launch urgent policies to alleviate the harsh living conditions of mountain people.

 The logo of International Mountain Day is a combination of three equilateral triangles with a stripe under these.

 These triangles are the symbol of mountains.
-The first left triangle has a rhombus shape at the top, which is the sign of ice at the mountain top.
-The central triangle having an orange circle inside it is the sign of minerals and resources inside the mountain.
-The triangle on the right side has its lower right corner green that is the symbol of forests and crops in mountains.
+The first left triangle has a rhombus shape at the top, which is a sign of ice at the mountain top.
+The central triangle having an orange circle inside it is a sign of minerals and resources inside the mountain.
+The triangle on the right side has its lower right corner green which is the symbol of forests and crops in mountains.